Police Emergency

 • Be observant; note the hostage taker(s) descriptions, speech and behaviors.

-• As time passes, attempt to show the captor(s) your humanity by fostering communication on nonthreatening topics such as family or interests, but avoid political, religious and other potentially sensitive issues.
+• As time passes, attempt to show the captor(s) your humanity by fostering communication on non-threatening topics such as family or interests, but avoid political, religious, and other potentially sensitive issues.

-• Be aware for possible escape opportunities, but attempt an escape ONLY if you are reasonably certain that remaining a hostage will likely lead to your being injured or killed if you remain a hostage.
+• Be aware of possible escape opportunities, but attempt an escape ONLY if you are reasonably certain that remaining a hostage will likely lead to your being injured or killed if you remain a hostage.

 • If there is a rescue attempt, follow the instructions of emergency responders (i.e., lie down, keep still, identify yourself), if you are unsure of what to do, stay low and ensure that the emergency responders can see your empty hands.
 The rescuers will need to be able to separate the hostages from the hostage takers.